 Street Work Permit Scheme consultation

-We are looking at introducing a single permit scheme for streetworks on our roads and footpaths.
+We were looking at introducing a single permit scheme for streetworks on our roads and footpaths.
 The scheme will be statutory and will mean that companies carrying out works on roads and footpaths must have a permit before carrying out any work.

-We also have a legal duty to coordinate streetworks in our area, as well as maintain our roads and footpaths.
+We have a legal duty to coordinate streetworks in our area, as well as maintain our roads and footpaths.
 The Government introduced optional permit schemes as part of the Traffic Management Act 2004 as a way of potentially helping councils minimise disruption from road and street works while allowing those works to occur.
 Schemes cover both the work a council does, and work done by other companies.

 In July 2018, we were told that Government strongly recommended all councils who did not have a permit scheme to introduce one by March 2020.
 The 11 councils in the north east have agreed to work together to bring in a permit scheme, but each will have its own version based on the needs of the local service.